Here's Why LIQUI MOLY Actually Works

 LIQUI MOLY may be a relatively unknown brand in North America, but the German company has been around since 1957 and to this day, still manufactures all of their products there.
-Their first product, MoS2 oil additive, contained the solid lubricant molybdenum disulfide which allowed engines to run for a short period of time without oil, which was perfect for emergency situations.
+Their first product, MoS2 oil additive, contained the solid lubricant molybdenum disulfide, which allowed engines to run for a short period of time without oil, which was perfect for emergency situations.

-Molybdenum Disulfide in its natural form is similar in feel to graphite–the same, slippery stuff found on the tip of your pencil.
+Molybdenum disulfide in its natural form is similar in feel to graphite–the same, slippery stuff found on the tip of your pencil.
 MoS2 (the chemical composition), when tested for friction, has a coefficient value of <0.1.
-For comparison, Teflon on Teflon has a coefficient of 0.04 while steel on steel has a coefficient of 0.57.
+For comparison, Teflon on Teflon has a coefficient of 0.04, while steel on steel has a coefficient of 0.57.
 Alternative uses of MoS2 include gun lubrication and CV joints.
 And when you're talking engine friction, lower is ALWAYS better.

 If you live somewhere that experiences snowy weather on a recurring basis, it's normal to start your car in extremely cold conditions.
 Zero degrees Fahrenheit is not that uncommon, and in these conditions, it's important that your engine oil is up to the task, because cold weather will reduce the viscosity of the oil, potentially causing dry running of your engine for a short period of time.
-In this case, the film your oil leaves behind is extremely important, as is it's ability to flow at low temperatures.
+In this case, the film your oil leaves behind is extremely important, as is its ability to flow at low temperatures.
 Multiply this over a number of cold starts with the incorrect oil, you could end up with increased engine and oil pump wear.

-If you’re the type to take your car out onto the track, you’ll obviously be stressing the engine and all it's rotating components more than the average driver.
-Increased heat will cause oil to break down faster, and again, the high RPMs demand consistent lubrication.
+If you’re the type of person to take your car out onto the track, you’ll obviously be stressing the engine and all of its rotating components more than the average driver.
+Increased heat will cause oil to break down faster, and again, the constant high-RPM demands consistent lubrication.

 Lastly, maybe you’re the type who drives an older vehicle and are more conscious about engine wear, like me.
-With my engine nearing 460,000 kms, I find it important to always fill up with quality motor oil.
+With my engine nearing 460,000 kilometers, I find it important to always fill up with quality motor oil.

-Liqui Moly MoS2 is also recommended for older Porsches with air-cooled engines.
+LIQUI MOLY MoS2 is also recommended for older Porsches with air-cooled engines.
 The extra additives are very effective at reducing wear for high-heat situations, another difficulty for oil manufacturers.
 High heat = lower viscosity of the oil, and in extreme cases, less lubrication.
 The MoS2 additive coats all moving components with a low-friction surface to mitigate any problems that may arise with the oil.
 When you’re dealing with 40-50-year-old cars and engines, why not use the best?